 Harvesting Sunflower Seeds

-Harvesting the seeds from the flower heads is obviously the first part of the process.
+Harvesting the seeds from the flower heads is obviously an important part of the process, and you’ll want to make sure you wait for the right time.
 So, if you’ve never harvested sunflower seeds before, or just need a refresher, check out my tutorial here: Harvesting Sunflower Seeds.
-There’s also a video to help with the harvesting process.
+Here’s a video of how to harvest sunflower seeds: